makauj/test/printf/README2.md

 ### Introduction

-This code defines a custom function called `_printf`, which mimics the behavior of the standard `printf` function used in the C programming language to print formatted text.
+This code defines a custom function called `_printf`, which mimics the behaviour of the standard `printf` function used in the C programming language to print formatted text.
 Instead of relying on built-in formatting functions, this implementation manually converts numbers and other data types to strings and prints them.

 ### Step-by-Step Explanation